-Athletes' Performance's Tactical Military programs inclue the Intensive Restoration and Training program as well as Tactical Military Education courses.
+EXOS' Tactical Military programs include the Accelerated Return to Duty (ARD) program as well as Tactical Military Education courses.

 When a professional athletes gets injured they have a team relying on them.
 The same is true for tactical athletes.
 Their team needs them to return to action and provide their knowledge, skills, and expertise.
 Just like our support of professional athletes, we’re passionately dedicated to helping wounded warriors return to pain-free activity and high-intensity training so that they may continue to serve with their teams.

-Built specifically for tactical athletes, the Intensive Restoration and Training (IRT) program bridges the gap between rehabilitation therapy and intensive performance training.
+Built specifically for tactical athletes, the Accelerated Return to Duty program bridges the gap between rehabilitation therapy and intensive performance training.
 Working together with TRICARE medical teams, our specialists create personalized training, nutrition, and recovery strategies, providing athletes the opportunity to focus solely on their recovery and training.

 —TSgt Marc Esposito

 - Performance Training — strength, power, speed and agility

 - Physical Therapy — rehabilitation of current injuries and injury prevention strategies